mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # Manuscript
 This folder contains main figures and supplementary figures, supplementary tables and source data files underlying each plot.
-The alignment used to build figure 1a is provided in the genome assemblies and annotations folder.
+The alignment used to build figure 1a is provided in the folder "Phylogenetic analysis of the living ancestor’s subgenomes".

 # Sequence data